pat-marty/the-local-ibex-source/content/en/docs/hiking/chaiserstuel/index.md

 ---
 title: Chaiserstuel
-description: A beautiful hike through the meadows.
+description: A beautiful hike through the meadows on the Nidwalden-Uri border.
 toc: true
 authors: ['Pat', 'Bruno']
 tags: